Gronne/An-Introduction-to-Machine-Learning-for-Image-Classification/README.md

 ## Setup
 Download the repository -> Run Main.py.

 Personal data can be used.
-Just use the DataLoader.py class to get the data instead.
-Use get_MNIST_dataset as an example of how to load the data.
+Just use the DataLoaders.py file in the "DataManipulation" folder to load your own data instead.
+Use load_mnist() function as an example of how to load the data.
 The data does not need to images, the implementation has been made general to work with N-dimensions.